randylubin/story-synth-docs/src/guide/options.md

 ### Monetiziation

 You can add monetization to your site via the web monetization protocol.
-See [the monetization page](/monetize) for more details on WMP and getting a wallet.
+See [the monetization page](/monetize) for more details on WMP and getting a wallet, as well as several other options that add features depending on if at least one players is paying.

 The option 'wallet' sets your wallet address and the addional option 'revShare' sets the percentage that gets shared with Story Synth.
 If you leave out 'revShare' it will default to 20% shared with Story Synth.
 In the example below, 0.2 is translated as 20%.